matbrgz/guarahooks/packages/cli/README.md

 # guara-cli

-A CLI for adding hooks to your project.
+A CLI for installing hooks in your project.

 ## Usage

-There's no need to initialize anything right now.
-Just start adding the hooks to your project.
+No initialization needed—just start adding hooks to your project.

 ## add

-Use the `add` command to add hooks to your project.
+Use the `add` command to install a hook and any required dependencies in your project.

-The `add` command adds a hook to your project and install all required dependencies.

 ```bash
 npx guara-cli add [hook]